Home

 How much does a vacuum forming machine cost?

 Vacuum forming machine prices range from $5,000 for a desktop unit (450×450 mm, 5 kW) to $93,000 and above for large-format industrial machines (3000×2000 mm, 380 kW).
 Mid-range production machines in the 1000–2000 mm forming area range run $18,000–$65,000 depending on power output and automation level.
+Vacuum former price is lower on small manual units and rises quickly once servo heating, pneumatic clamping, and multi-zone control are added.
+As a capital investment, the machine typically pays back within 12–24 months at medium production volumes.

 What is the cheapest vacuum forming machine for production use?